Restrict access to the load balancer

 false

-, enable traffic filtering on the balancer network and go back to step 1. -
+, enable traffic filtering on the balancer network and return to step 1. -

 Specify the allowed IP addresses in the balancer rule: